Passing Dependencies

 $obj = new MyClass($cache);

-This form is useful for mandatory dependencies that the class absolutely needs to function, as without them the instance cannot be created.
+This approach is suitable for mandatory dependencies that the class absolutely requires for its operation, because without them, the instance cannot be created.

-Since PHP 8.0, we can use a shorter form of notation (constructor property promotion) that is functionally equivalent:
+Since PHP 8.0, we can use a shorter notation (constructor property promotion), which is functionally equivalent:

 // PHP 8.0